Skip to main content

 After you trigger the call:

-2. Voicemail detection runs in parallel (AMD + Deepgram patterns)
+2. Voicemail detection runs (AMD + speech-pattern matching).

-3. If voicemail is detected, the engine acts per voicemail_action and ends the call
+3. If voicemail is detected, the engine ends the call.

 See Outbound calls for the full conceptual overview.